httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 Response messages that contain informational status codes result in a different structure; see {{informational}}.
-Note that while the Indeterminate-Length Informational Response field is shown in {{format-indeterminate-length}}, it is only permitted in response messages.
+Note that while the Indeterminate-Length Informational Response field is shown in {{format-indeterminate-length}}, it can only appear in response messages.

 Indeterminate-length messages can be truncated in a similar way as known-length messages.
 Truncation occurs after the control data, or after the Content